-Save Jimmie Simpson is a pro-transit, grass roots community group.
-We advocate for a sustainable transit that respects environmental standards and that safeguards the health and well-being of communities surrounding the Ontario Line.
-We are dedicated to saving Jimmie Simpson Park and Recreation Centre and its surrounding neighbourhood and green spaces.
+Save Jimmie Simpson is a grass roots, pro-public transit community group.
+We advocate for sustainable public transit that respects environmental standards and that safeguards the health and well-being of communities.
+We are dedicated to saving Jimmie Simpson Park and Recreation Centre and the surrounding neighbourhood and green spaces.